ahuacate/pfsense-setup/README.md

 | DNS Servers | `1.1.1.1` | DNS Hostname - Leave Default | `none` | *Must choose none*
 | DNS Servers | `1.0.0.1` | DNS Hostname - Leave Default | `none` | *Must choose none*
 | DNS Server Override | `☐` Allow DNS server list to be overridden by DHCP/PPP on WAN
-| Disable DNS Forwarde | `☑` Do not use the DNS Forwarder/DNS Resolver as a DNS server for the firewall
+| Disable DNS Forwarder | `☑` Do not use the DNS Forwarder/DNS Resolver as a DNS server for the firewall
 | **Localisation**
 | Timezone | Select your region
 | Timeservers | 0.pfsense.pool.ntp.org